test-bench/test-bench/README.md

 ### Command Line Runner

-In addition to being able to run tests using the raw `ruby` executable, TestBench also provides it's own command line executable that offers a bit more power.
+In addition to being able to run tests using the raw `ruby` executable, TestBench also provides its own command line executable that offers a bit more power.

 The `bench` executable can be used to run individual test files or directories containing test files.